-June 14, 2019: BFG is the media company used by the South Carolina Department of Public Safety.
-It is STP's desire to continue a statewide initiative to reduce the number of traffic collisions and fatalities in and around commercial motor vehicles (CMV's) with a special education and outreach media awareness campaign.
-This media outreach effort will be combined and targeted with high visiblity enforcement in and around our top ten CMV collision corridors.
+Media (TBD): It is STP's desire to continue a statewide initiative to reduce the number of traffic collisions and fatalities in and around commercial motor vehicles (CMV's) with a special education and outreach media awareness campaign.
+This media outreach effort will be combined and targeted with high visibility enforcement in and around our top ten CMV collision corridors.

-June 14, 2019:SmartCOP is a new, agency-mandated software system used for electronic citation entry.
-Each user needs to have a license to access the system, so these funds will be used to purchase approximately 75 licenses for STP personnel.
+SmartCOP: SmartCOP is a new, agency-mandated software system used for electronic citation entry.
+Each user needs to have a license to access the system, and there is a yearly maintenance fee.
+These funds will be used to purchase any necessary licenses for STP personnel, as well as pay for the maintenance fees.